SaraJaneG/SaraJaneG.github.io/index.md

 ## About Me

-SaraJane Griffiths is a rising senior at the University of Puget Sound in Tacoma, WA.
-In the spring, she will be graduating with a double major in Computer Science and International Political Economy and a minor in Mathematics.
-She is predominantly interested in the ways that computing can be utilized to bring about societal change.
+I am a rising senior at the University of Puget Sound in Tacoma, WA.
+In the spring, I will be graduating with a double major in Computer Science and International Political Economy and a minor in Mathematics.
+My interests predominantly concern the ways that technology and computing can be utilized to create tangible social change.

 ## About My Mentor